RimaZ1597/Biopython-Practice-Scripts-Sequence-Analysis-Exercises/README.md

 This repository contains a collection of small Python scripts created while learning and practising **Biopython** and fundamental bioinformatics operations.
 Each script focuses on a specific task—such as reading FASTA files, parsing GenBank records, translating sequences, computing nucleotide frequencies, retrieving sequences from NCBI Entrez, and more.

-These scripts are ideal for beginners, students, or anyone looking for hands-on practice in sequence analysis with Python.

 ---

 ## Features